ocp-hm-openbmc-opf-ami/special-mode-manager/README.md

 the property is in `ValidationUnsecure` mode, then ManufacturingMode is enabled permanently, till the property is updated or reset to defaults has been performed.

+### Enabling via Baseboard Jumper
+`ValidationUnsecure` mode can also be controlled by use of a platform jumper.
+If a GPIO with name of `FM_BMC_VAL_EN` exists and is asserted at BMC boot time, then `ValidationUnsecure` mode is entered automatically.
+Additionally, asserting the jumper also performs the following actions (which are not done when simply setting the D-Bus property):

+1. Enables the root user with priv-admin group membership
+2. Starts the Dropbear SSH server

+Upon first entry you will be prompted to create a password.
+SSH access via the root user account is available after the password is assigned.
+The next time the BMC is booted with the jumper deasserted, the root user configuration will be restored to its original disabled state, and the SSH server will no longer be started.